 Dental One aims to provide affordable dentistry for all our patients.
 We are pleased to provide General dental services for patients with Dental insurance at no out of pocket cost.
 This means that we will bill your health care provider directly (via HICAPS) and where a full benefit is provided you will not have to pay any additional amount towards your treatment.

-- This service is provided towards General Dental services ONLY including but not limited to: Examinations, Cleans, Fillings, X-rays and non-surgical extractions.
-Items such as Crowns, Root Canals, Dentures and Implants are all considered “Major Dental” and will have an out of pocket expense.
+- This service is provided towards General Dental services ONLY including but not limited to: Examinations, Cleans, Fillings and X-rays.
+Items such as Extractions, Crowns, Root Canals, Dentures and Implants are all considered “Major Dental” and will have an out of pocket expense.

 - It is your responsibility to confirm whether you have an annual limit, how much is available and whether you will have sufficient funds to carry out your treatment

 - If your insurance provider does not provide the full rebate amount for a particular service due to reaching your yearly cap, you will need to pay the difference between the amount they would usually pay, and the amount they did pay.